safl/safl.github.com/site/notebook/macos/index.rst

 =====

-Those Apple Silicon based Macs are pretty awesome, especially in terms of power-efficiency and battery-life.
+Those Apple Silicon based Macs are pretty awesome, especially in terms of power-efficiency / battery-life.
+Additionally, macOS has excellent support for a bunch of non-free software, specifically the office-suite.
+These are the two main reasons for me to use a mac.

+As far as a proprietary systems goes, then macOS can be comfortable, it comes with ``vim`` and a decent ``Terminal.app``.
+However, just remember that if you want to change anything kernel-wise, then you are stuck.
+And when you go down the route of disabling system protection, then macOS quickly becomes unstable and **very** annoying.

+So, sticking within the provided system sandbox seems like the best use of a mac, for me atleast.
+Allowing myself the use of things like Yabai, to spend less time moving and resizing windwows.

 Brew
 ----

 Apple provides an App store, however, it requires logging in with an Apple-account.
+Plus, it is a graphical application, I much prefer a software/package manager in the ``SHELL``.
-That is not really something I like... so instead I go with the Brew package manager.
-In addition to providing packages, then it also have a service-controller.
+Thus, I go with the Brew package manager.
+In addition to providing packages, then it also provides a service-controller.
+So, when installing a **daemon**, then you can start/stop it via ``brew services``.

 There are alternatives, such as macports, similar to the FreeBSD ports collection.
 However, brew also contains non-free software, which is why I am